phantomVK/phantomvk.github.io/_posts/2017-08-27-HeightListView.markdown

         createObserver();
     }

-    /**
-     * Overrides to set a suitable measure spec.
+    // Overrides to set a suitable measure spec.
-     *
+    //
-     * @param widthMeasureSpec  widthMeasureSpec, not changed.
+    // @param widthMeasureSpec  widthMeasureSpec, not changed.
-     * @param heightMeasureSpec heightMeasureSpec replaced with a custom one.
+    // @param heightMeasureSpec heightMeasureSpec replaced with a custom one.
-     */
     @Override
     protected void onMeasure(int widthMeasureSpec, int heightMeasureSpec) {
         int spec = MeasureSpec.makeMeasureSpec(Integer.MAX_VALUE >> 2, MeasureSpec.AT_MOST);
         super.onMeasure(widthMeasureSpec, spec);
     }

-    /**
-     * Sets the data behind this ListView.
+    // Sets the data behind this ListView.
-     * <p>
+    //
-     * Unregisters the observer of the pre adapter before which will be replaced.
+    // Unregisters the observer of the pre adapter before which will be replaced.
-     * After the new adapter is setted, registers a observer.
+    // After the new adapter is setted, registers a observer.
-     *
+    //
-     * @param adapter Set the new listView adapter
+    // @param adapter Set the new listView adapter
-     */
     @Override
     public void setAdapter(ListAdapter adapter) {
         if (adapter == null) throw new NullPointerException();